Keen and Osprey Innovate to Keep Customers Safe

 “We didn’t necessarily want to come up with a whole new method of fitting a pack,” Mazzuca said.
 “We wanted to lean on the training materials and fitting method that we’ve been using for years, because our retailers are already familiar with them.
 But we needed to shift them from a hands-on format to a show-and-tell format.”

 That new format requires a two-pronged approach, according to Mazzuca.
 First, retailers need to be instructed how to set up their stores to make contactless fitting possible.
 Once that’s accomplished, sales associated need to be re-trained according to specific protocols.

 No special tools were required to get the new system up and running; as a result, the cost to Osprey was negligible.
 The only outlay of resources was the time needed to create training assets that were distributed to retailers and posted online.

 Andrew Schlegel, store manager at Great Miami Outfitters in Centerville, Ohio, has implemented the program in recent weeks, with great results.

-“We knew there were going to be a lot of changes across the board as things reopened,” he says.
+“We knew there were going to be a lot of changes across the board as things reopened,” he said.
 “As a team, we started throwing ideas around for how we were going to make it work.
 Our staff started asking, ‘How are we going to do packs?’
 We actually developed some of our own protocols even before Osprey released theirs.”

-Those protocols were supported and expanded by Osprey’s effort, Schlegel says.
+Those protocols were supported and expanded by Osprey’s effort, Schlegel said.
 At Great Miami Outfitters, sales associates have been using the guidelines to create “classroom-style” experiences for customers—a method that aligns with the store’s larger commitment to outdoor education.

 Looking ahead, Mazzuca is hopeful that the new guidelines will have applications beyond the pandemic.

-“Not everyone is comfortable with being touched when getting fitted for a pack, regardless of virus risk,” he says.
+“Not everyone is comfortable with being touched when getting fitted for a pack, regardless of virus risk,” he said.
 “These methods, we hope, will be more broadly applicable even after this is all over.”